 How Udupi Restaurants Became Icons of Indian Vegetarian Cuisine

-If you think Udupi restaurants are just ordinary South Indian eateries serving dosa and idli, there’s much more to the story than that.
-These restaurants have a deep cultural and historical background that helps explain why they became so popular across India and even overseas.
-The name “Udupi” comes from a town on the Karnataka …
+If you think Udupi restaurants are just ordinary South Indian eateries serving dosa and idli, there’s much more to the story of Udupi restaurants than that.
+These establishments have a deep cultural and historical background that helps explain why they became so popular across India and even overseas, shaping the landscape of Indian vegetarian cuisine.

 If you think Udupi restaurants are just ordinary South Indian eateries serving dosa and idli, there’s much more to the story than that.
 These restaurants have a deep cultural and historical background that helps explain why they became so popular across India and even overseas.